Configuring a Cluster in a VPC with Public and Private Subnets (AWS)¶

 - Creating a Security Group in the VPC

-- Adding a Custom SSH Key to the Bastion Node (Optional)
+- Configuring a Custom SSH Key for the Bastion Node

 - Creating a Cluster in the VPC

-Creating a VPC with Private and Public Subnets on AWS¶
+Creating a VPC with Private and Public Subnets¶

 - Create a VPC.